Looking to move to Chicago? Well, you’ll want to know about these pros & cons of living in Chicago before spending your precious time and energy!

 Con #2: Traffic is Always Bad

-Chicago’s bustling streets and highways are often clogged with traffic, especially during rush hours, leading to delays and frustration for drivers.
-Plus, traffic jams can cause more stress and negative impacts on air quality.
+Chicago’s busy streets and highways are frequently congested, particularly during rush hours, causing delays and frustration for drivers.
+Traffic jams not only add stress but also worsen air quality.

 Con #3: Brutal Winters